 Programmable Memory (PM) stores virtually all settings currently set on the transceiver.
 This transceiver provides 5 PM channels to store 5 sets of transceiver configurations.
-Later you can quickly recall one of these, depending on the operations in your mind or the operating environment.
+Later you can quickly recall one of these, depending on the operations you have in mind or the operating environment.